Kernel Machines for Current Status Data: Theoretical Results

 \section{Theoretical Results}

+The main goal of our work is to find a `good' estimator of the failure time conditional expectation.
+A good estimator should first and foremost be consistent, that is, its risk should converge in probability to the Bayes risk.
+Additionally, we would like such an estimator to be consistent for a large family of probability measures.
+The consistency proof is based on novel oracle inequalities that are presented below.

-In this section we prove consistency of the CSD-SVM learning method for a large family of probability measures and construct learning rates.
-We first assume that the censoring mechanism is known, and thus the true density of the censoring variable $g$ is known.
-Using this assumption, and some additional conditions, we bound the difference between the risk of the CSD-SVM decision function and the Bayes risk in order to form finite sample bounds.
-We use this result, together with oracle inequalities, to show that the CSD-SVM converges in probability to the Bayes risk.
-That is, we demonstrate that for a very large family of probability measures, the CSD-SVM learning method is consistent.
-We then consider the case in which the censoring mechanism is not known and thus the density $g$ needs to be estimated.
-We estimate the density $g$ using nonparametric kernel density estimation and develop a novel finite sample bound.
-We use this bound to prove that the CSD-SVM is consistent even when the censoring distribution is not known.
-Finally we construct learning rates for the CSD-SVM learning method for both $g$ known and unknown. \begin{defn} Let $L(y,s)=\frac{(y-s)^{2}}{\tau^{2}}$ be the normalized quadratic loss, let $l(y,s)=\frac{2(y-s)}{\tau^{2}}$ be its derivative with respect to the first variable, and let $L^{n}(D,(Z,C,\Delta,s))=\frac{1}{\tau^{2}}\left(\frac{(1-\Delta)2(C-s)}{g(C|Z)}+s^{2}\right)$ be the data-dependent version of this loss. \end{defn} For simplicity, we use the normalized version of the quadratic loss.
+We start by proving risk consistency of the KM-CSD learning method for a large family of probability measures.
+We first assume that the censoring mechanism is known, which means that the true density of the censoring variable $g$ is known.
+Using this assumption, and some additional conditions, we bound the difference between the risk of the KM-CSD decision function and the Bayes risk in order to form finite sample bounds.
+We use this result to show that the KM-CSD converges in probability to the Bayes risk.
+That is, we demonstrate that for a large family of probability measures, the KM-CSD learning method is consistent.
+We then consider the case in which the censoring mechanism is unknown, and thus the density $g$ needs to be estimated.
+We estimate the density $g$ using nonparametric kernel density estimation, and develop a novel finite sample bound.
+We use this bound to prove that the KM-CSD is consistent even when the censoring distribution is unknown.